Mexican Insurance Store Holiday Guide and Information

 Sweeping the House

-Sweeping the house in the day leading up to the New Year is another common tradition.
+Sweeping the house in the day leading up to the 1st is another common tradition.
 It doesn’t have to happen at midnight, but can be done anytime on December 31st.

 Naturally, this symbolizes sweeping away the previous year’s dust, dirt, and yuck.
 Sprinkle a little bit more prosperity for good measure.